sammypanda/design.dis.bot/src/Documentation/README.md

 To test out this handler go to a Discord Server where your bot is installed.
 Ensure your bot has appropriate permissions in that server.
 In any channel, type the word "hello".
-Your should detect this and respond with a message.
+Your bot should detect this and respond with a message.

 ### Understanding How it Works

 Open up `src/Extensions/Hello.php`, to see how it actually works.
-You should notice that it is a class named `Hello` which implements an interface named `MessageCreate`.
+Notice that there is a class named `Hello` which implements an interface named `MessageCreate`.
 As long as this class implements that interface, it will be automatically picked up by the bot, and handle any `MESSAGE_CREATE` events sent to it.